DTUWindEnergy/WindEnergyToolbox/docs/install_windows.md

 For updating the toolbox jump to [Update wetb on Windows](#Update wetb on Windows)

-This guide describes how I installed the toolbox on a Windows machine (1/9-2016)
+This guide describes a simple way to install the toolbox on Windows (1/9-2016)

-- Download and install Anaconda (Python 3.5 version, 64bit installer) from <https://www.continuum.io/downloads>

 ### Installing Anaconda